Autonomous-Finance/aos-packages/packages/subscribable/README.md

 ### API

-4. configure topics w/ corresponding event checks
+5. configure topics w/ corresponding event checks
+6. functions to implement the above Handlers or your own variations
+7. ability to register a process as whitelisted
-5. notify subscribers to given topics
+8. notify subscribers to given topics
-6. notify subscribers to given topics with event check
+9. notify subscribers to given topics with event check

 ## Installation